SauveJeanLuc/house-of-arduino/README.md

 # House of Arduino

-If there have ever been a house where Arduino codes resides, This is the one.
+If there has ever been a house where Arduino codes resides, This is the one.

 ## Contributing